-A pastor asked me to write a book about the experience she had with adoption.
+A pastor asked me to write a book about her experience with adoption.
 I thought she had a unique story with a jaw dropping ending.
-When writing friends concurred, I attended a writing conference with the hope of obtaining the coveted ten minutes with an agent to pitch my book idea.
+When writing friends concurred, I attended a writing conference hoping to obtain the coveted ten minutes with an agent to pitch my book idea.

-I stopped attending conferences when they became little more than new faces giving the same information.
 Pitching a book idea was my only reason for attending.
 The prospects of getting my name on the list were none, so a friend and I went to a publisher’s workshop.
 As soon as we sat down one of the conference leaders entered with bad news.
 The publisher had car problems on the way to the conference.
-The workshop was canceled.
+They canceled the workshop.

 A few minutes later, the agent I could not get a consult with walked in the room to set up his workshop.
 Instead of ten minutes with the agent, I had a forty-five minute conversation, and received an education in the current state of Christian traditional publishing.

 Without hearing the pitch the agent wasn’t interested because adoption stories were not selling.
-Christian publishing is motivated by money just like secular publishing.
+Money motivates christian publishing just like secular publishing.
 They argue that they are a business and the purpose of a business is to make money.
 I agree.
 The purpose of a business is to make money.

 “No one can serve two masters.
 Either he will hate the one and love the other, or he will be devoted to the one and despise the other.
 You cannot serve both God and Money.”Matthew 6:24, NIV

 If money governs every decision they should remove the word Christian and be what they are–a secular business.
-If we pursue God’s will in business decisions God is able to make a book sell whether the subject is currently trending or not.
+If we pursue God’s will in business decisions God can make a book sell whether or not the subject is trending.

-Traditional publishing will welcome you if you are successful.
-A local journalist self-published a collection of articles he wrote about Katrina.
+Traditional publishing will welcome you if you if you have a large following or prove your book will sell.
+A local journalist self-published articles he wrote about Katrina.
 After he sold 60,000 copies a traditional publisher wanted to buy his book.
-It wasn’t his to sell.
-The articles he published belonged to the newspaper.
-They gave him permission to self-publish the book.
+But the articles he published belonged to the newspaper that employed him and gave him permission to self-publish.
 When a traditional publisher came knocking their attorneys took over the negotiations.
 The journalist walked away with enough money to buy a new car, but the book and royalties belonged to the newspaper.

-You can be successful without traditional publishing.
+You can be successful without being traditionally published.
 A friend invested $10,000 in self-publishing her children’s book.
-The last time I talked to her, she had sold more than 7,000 books.
+The last time I talked to her, she had sold over 7,000 books.
 Enough to recoup her investment and make a nice profit.
 Traditional publishing considers you a success if you sell 5,000 books.
 She became a success without them.

-My experience in Christian publishing has exposed they operate like secular a business devoted to making money.
-But one person’s experience should never be applied to all.
+My experience in Christian publishing has exposed they operate like a secular business devoted to making money.
+But one person’s experience should never apply to all.
 I believe Christian publishers devoted to spreading God’s message exist.
 If you find one, please let me know.